Savings for Every Child

 Who is eligible for the Savings for Every Child Plan?

-The funds will be deposited by the National Insurance Institute for each child in respect of whom a child allowance is paid from the date of his/her birth until he/she reaches the age of 18.
-The funds will be deposited to an account bearing the child’s name in a provident fund or bank; the National Insurance has published a list of funds and banks to choose from.
+The funds are deposited by the National Insurance Institute for each child in respect of whom a child allowance is paid from the date of his/her birth until he/she reaches the age of 18.
+The funds are deposited to an account bearing the child’s name in a provident fund or bank; the National Insurance has published a list of funds and banks to choose from.

 On turning 18, children born up to December 31, 2016 will be eligible for a NIS 500 grant in addition to the current deposits.
 Children born beginning on January 1, 2017 will receive a NIS 500 grant in two installments: NIS 250 when the child reaches age 3 and NIS 250 when the child turns 13 (boys) or 12 (girls).
 If the child continues to save the funds in the account after turning 18, they will be eligible for another grant of NIS 500 at the age of 21, subject to leaving all of the funds in the account.